 CKD-MBD (chronic kidney disease- mineral and bone disorder): We take up all available phosphate from the intestines and balance that by eliminating the surplus via the kidneys.
 In many old people, a problem arises from the decline in glomerular filtration rate.
 As filtrated volume comes down, a progressively higher percentage of filtrated phoshate needs to be excreted, so FGF23 levels steadily rise higher and higher.
 FGF23 keeps calcitriol down, meaning plasma Ca2+ concentration can only be maintained by parathyroid hormone.
 Over time, secondary hyperparathyroidism results in bone disorder.

 X-linked hypophosphatemia: The X-chromosomal PHEX gene (phosphate-regulating neutral endopeptidase, X-linked) encodes a peptidase which inhibits FGF23.
 Deficiency of this peptidase causes FGF23 hyperactivity resulting in renal phosphate losses.
 In affected children, the disease is reminiscent of rickets, yet does not respond well to vitamin D. Instead, patients may benefit from a monoclonal antibody against FGF23, Burosumab.

 Growth hormone (GH) is essential for longitudinal bone growth.
 It is a 191 amino acid protein produced by somatotrophs in the anterior pituitary under control of the hypothalamus: GH secretion is stimulated by GH releasing hormone (GHRH), inhibited by somatostatin.
 GH is secreted in short bursts of pulses only during sleep or during exercise (it makes no sense to assay GH levels at daytime in a child at rest).
 GH has a few fast, direct effects that are almost directly opposed to the more important slow, indirect effects via insulin-like growth factors.
 The receptor-mediated fast effects are antipodal to insulin action and include lipolysis in fat cells, gluconeogenesis in liver and an inhibition of glucose uptake by muscles.
 Many other effects, including those promoting growth in cartilage and bone, are mediated indirectly.
 GH stimulates hepatocytes to secrete insulin-like growth factor‑1 (IGF‑1) into the blood.
 Likewise, many other cells, including chondrocytes and osteoblasts, are induced to produce IGF‑1 that acts in a paracrine fashion.

-IGF‑1 is closely related to insulin, with a little less than 50% identical amino acids.
+IGF‑1 is closely related to insulin, with slightly less than 50% identical amino acids.
 Like insulin, it binds to a heterotetrameric receptor consisting of two extracellular α chains and two transmembrane β chains containing a tyrosine kinase domain.
 "Mixed-chain" insulin/IGF‑1 receptors exist that can be activated by either hormone.
 IGF‑1 is protected from proteolysis by IGF‑1-binding proteins and integrated into the organic cartilage and bone matrix.
 In bone, part of it is embedded by mineralization, together with other growth factors like TGFβ and PDGF (transforming growth factor β and platelet-derived growth factor).
 This creates a reservoir of growth factors that is only activated in case of bone resorption (one reason why metastasizing tumor cells frequently find a fertile soil in bone).
 IGF‑1 acts back on the cells in a paracrine fashion, stimulating chondrocytes in the epiphyseal plate and osteoblasts to divide.
 IGF‑1 levels directly depend on GH, but their effect is much more stable due to these buffering mechanisms.
 Both a deficiency of GH and a deficiency of IGF‑1 lead to stunted growth, while overproduction of GH results in gigantism.

 Pharmacology cross-reference: Following insulin, GH was licensed for Genentech as the second protein drug produced by recombinant DNA technology in 1985.
 Before, human GH was purified from the pituitaries of deceased individuals.
 Indications are GH deficiency as well as small stature as a result of Turner's syndrome or renal insufficiency, where GH is applied symptomatically to increase height.
 In some countries, pediatricians are exposed to pressure from parents to administer GH to healthy children to increase height, as this is viewed as a social advantage.
 IGF‑1 is used in patients who suffer from GH receptor defects, a condition known as Laron dwarfism.